 Herzog told a Tel Aviv business conference on Wednesday that Likud‘s economy had “served just a few people and it is essential that in the next four years it serves the majority, that it gives hope and trickles down to the citizens.”

 The Zionist Camp promises to raise education and health-care spending and expand affordable housing.

 A report by Israel’s state comptroller revealed last month that the average house price rose 55 percent between 2008 and 2013.
 The number of houses built is not keeping up with demand, at least partially because more than 90 percent of the land is either owned or administered by the state, creating a lot of red tape.

 Herzog promises to release more land to developers without charge if they agree to set aside part of it for cheap housing.

 Naftali Bennett’s nationalist Jewish Home party is expected to become the third largest.
-It now governs in coalition with Likud but could potentially change sides if the Zionist Camp wins a plurality and compromises on security issues as well as the building of settlements in territory that is also claimed by the Palestinians.
+It now governs with Likud but could change sides if the Zionist Camp wins a plurality and compromises on security issues as well as the building of settlements in territory that is claimed by the Palestinians.